 SUNGARDEN: I can see you are not impressed.
 Let me clarify some things.
 The key part of the volatility management conversation, as Jeff captured in the article, is “Mr. Isbitts said the strategy’s target beta, or percentage of the S&P’s volatility, is at 50, but that he recognizes a “beta comfort zone” of between 35 and 65.”
 In other words, we don’t believe that a “moderate risk” investor should stay in the same place all of the time.
 Market conditions create reasons to tilt one way or the other.
 In EXTREME cases (2008 decline/2009 rebound) we want to give ourselves the flexibility to go another 15% in either direction, or 20 (in the case of a 2008 scenario) or 80 (in the case of a 2009 scenario).
 When modern portfolio theorists (I assume you are one but I don’t know your name or firm so I can’t be sure) rebalance their clients’ accounts, I have seen this is often done AFTER a major change has occurred in the market.
 So, if stocks lose a ton of money, buy more stocks and sell bonds.
 BUT, that assumes that 1. the client has stuck around long enough to endure the stock decline (whereas a hedged investor feels pretty comfy) and 2. that moving into bonds at that point is not a suicide mission.
 Look at the recent market activity (2012-2013): stocks have roared, bonds have petered out and yield very little.
 Is this about the time that MPTers are rebalancing from stocks to bonds?
 This sure did work for the last 30 years!
 But now, from today’s rates?
 THAT is our point at Sungarden – past is not prologue.
 Consider this: one part of our upcoming study on hedged dividend investing will contain a calculation we did off the current 10-year US Treasury Rate.
 If you buy the 10-year UST now at 3.03% and hold it for 5 years, the best return you can get is 4.67% a year for 5 years.
 Not bad, but that assumes that the 10-year goes to 0.00%.
 Your return is capped at 4.67%.
 How much could your client lose if rates went up?
 If the 10-year goes up 3% instead of down 3% as in the previous calculation, your annual price return?
 Negative 5.74%!
 That’s 25% decline in the price of the bond.
 Add back your measly coupon, and then think about explaining a 3% total return drop each year for 5 years to a client that thought bonds were “safe” — I am not nearly a good enough salesperson to talk my way out of that one.
 And what about using intermediate corporate bonds, as you say?
 Spreads are mighty low, so the numbers don’t change a lot from the above…unless of course we have another credit crisis, in which case they would be much worse!
 So, as you say, some of us would rather have our foot on the gas and break simultaneously.
 At the end of the day, we’ll stick to focusing on net equity exposure + dividends versus the classic stock/bond mix.
 To each his own.

-If you would like to receive an emailed copy of the study when it is released later this month, just email us at email@example.com and you will get it emailed to you as soon as it is completed.
+If you would like to request a copy of the study when it is released later this month, please click here.